bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/data.rst

 Both functions operate similarly and accept the following arguments:

 * The name of a ``ColumnDataSource`` column containing the data to map colors to
-* A (which can be one of :ref:`Bokeh's pre-defined palettes
+* A palette (which can be one of :ref:`Bokeh's pre-defined palettes
   <ug_styling_visual_palettes>` or a custom list of colors)
 * ``min`` and ``max`` values for the color mapping range.